-Mobile is redefining our daily lives, becoming the device we reach to for information, assistance and advertising that — like our devices — is personal and relevant (and therefore valuable to us).
+Mobile is redefining our daily lives and mobile behavior, becoming the device we reach to for information, assistance and advertising that — like our devices — is personal and relevant (and therefore valuable to us).
 Correctly, the discussion is centered on how brands can best achieve contextual relevance (by delivering the right ad at the right place or time).
 But a new report from independent mobile ad and data platform company Millennial Media suggests that this interpretation of ‘relevancy’ needs a rethink.

 The June 2012 SMART report (Scorecard for Mobile Advertising Reach and Targeting) from Millennial Media, which draws from actual campaign data to deliver insights on key mobile advertising trends such as spend, highlights the beginnings of a new and seismic shift in the way marketers think about mobile.

 Specifically, the new SMART report states that advertisers started “moving away from content targeting and shifted to buying audiences.”
 What’s more, advertisers leveraged the “the power and uniqueness of real-world data found only in mobile.”